-Today, with assets of BGN 9.6 billion, Fibank is the fourth largest bank in Bulgaria with a significant market share in the priority segments of consumer and mortgage lending.
+Today, with assets exceeding BGN 9.3 billion, Fibank is the fourth largest bank in Bulgaria with a significant market share in the priority segments of consumer and mortgage lending.
 Its plans involve further expansion in the small and medium enterprise segment, as well as maintaining its position among the leading in corporate banking.